-The Ultimate HIPAA Compliance Checklist for 2022
+The Ultimate HIPAA Compliance Checklist for 2024

-• March 08, 2022
+• March 13, 2024

-To help combat confusion and gauge exactly where your organization stands in its compliance readiness, we’ve created an interactive HIPAA compliance checklist.
+To help combat confusion and gauge exactly where your healthcare organization stands in its compliance readiness, we’ve created an interactive HIPAA compliance checklist.

 What is HIPAA compliance?

-HIPAA compliance requirements include five main components:
+HIPAA compliance requirements include five main components.
+These are the:

 What is a covered entity?